Tennessee Public Intoxication

 When you are out with friends, you may have a few drinks.
-What may begin as a good time can quickly turn south.
-You may find yourself in handcuffs before the night is over.
+What may begin as a good time can quickly turn south and you may find yourself in handcuffs before the night is over.
 You do not want the party to end with you in police custody.

 Anyone who has ever been pulled over for possible drunk driving in Tennessee knows how seriously police and prosecutors take their public responsibilities.

 First, it is crucial to understand exactly what it means to be publicly intoxicated.
-If you appear in a public place, are under the influence of alcohol or drug, are unreasonably disruptive or present a danger to yourself or others, the police may take you into custody.
+In Tennessee, public intoxication means a person appears in a public place under the influence of alcohol or drugs and is (1) unreasonably disruptive or (2) presenting a danger to themselves or others.
+In this case, the police may take that individual into custody.

 You may find the term "public place" to be vague.
 Tennessee law defines public places to be anywhere the general population has the ability to access.
 However, you do not need to be in a large crowd of people to face public intoxication charges.
 Even if you are alone in a public alleyway, a cop may put you in custody if you are staggering and pose a danger to yourself.